frederic-perez/AmE-dictionary/data/idioms.md

 __uphill battle__ :dart::three: Something very difficult to do.
 __uplevel__ _slang_ :dart: To make progress or improve in a specific skill or area of one’s life. _I started taking an online course to help uplevel my word-processing skills._
 __ups and downs__ Positive and negative events or experiences, considered collectively.
+__urban legend__ A myth or piece of folklore that is totally false. _That story about the rats in the sewer being as big as dogs is an urban legend.
+It’s just not so._
 __usher in__
 __utterly__
 __vac__
 __value judgment__
+__vamoose__ :two::hammer: (vamoosed)
 __vamp up__
 __vanilla__ __1__ _slang_ Plain, uninteresting, unexciting, or unadventurous.
 A reference to vanilla being considered a plain or ordinary flavor.
 __vanish into thin air__ To disappear completely, without leaving a trace.